Inside the West’s Plans for Arctic War Against Russia

 The Brits have been training in the Arctic—and Norway, in particular—for decades, but they usually worked close to their local counterparts rather than entwining the two militaries in large-scale joint exercises.

-After the exercise, the British Royal Navy said they had been able to pass on Arctic knowledge and cold weather experience to the U.S. Marine Corps throughout the winter.
+After the exercise, the British Royal Navy said it had been able to pass on Arctic knowledge and cold-weather experience to the U.S. Marine Corps throughout the winter.

-There has also been an increased investment in their technology and military capability such as anti aircraft missile systems, reopened Cold War military bases, submarines and surface vessels including a fleet of more than 40 icebreakers.
+There has also been an increased investment in their technology and military capability such as antiaircraft missile systems, reopened Cold War military bases, submarines and surface vessels including a fleet of more than 40 icebreakers.
 By comparison, the U.S. has one or two in operation at any one time, while China is bringing a third online.
-In February, Congress restored initial funding for the Coast Guard’s first new heavy icebreakers for 40 years, the money was diverted last year to help fund Trump’s wall on the Mexican border.
+In February, Congress restored initial funding for the Coast Guard’s first new heavy icebreakers for 40 years; the money was diverted last year to help fund Donald Trump’s wall on the Mexican border.

-Katarzyna Zysk, director of research at the Norwegian Institute for Defence Studies, said Russia’s rapidly expanding electronic warfare has proved a cost-effective method of asymmetric war against U.S./NATO forces.
+Katarzyna Zysk, director of research at the Norwegian Institute for Defense Studies, said Russia’s rapidly expanding electronic warfare has proved a cost-effective method of asymmetric war against U.S. and NATO forces.
 Increasingly egregious Russian attacks have been tolerated over the last 18 months.
 “They are kind of conditioning their counterparts; creating a new normal in the region which is very disconcerting,” she said.

 That is part of a wider effort of aggression.